silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: codeblock}

-With your Terraform project directory set up, you can continue to set up your [Ansible work environment](#setup_ansible_single_site_wordpress).
+With your Terraform project directory set-up, you can continue to set up your [Ansible work environment](#setup_ansible_single_site_wordpress).

 ## Lesson 2: Setting up Ansible
 {: #setup_ansible_single_site_wordpress}

-Set up your Ansible project directory and install Ansible on your local machine to automate the deployment of WordPress on your Terraform-deployed infrastructure.
+Set up your Ansible project directory and install Ansible on your local machine to automate the deployment of Wordpress on your Terraform-deployed infrastructure.
 {: shortdesc}

 1. On the same level as your Terraform project directory, create an Ansible project directory and navigate into the directory.